anotherphonker/NotThatSimple/README.md

 ### Setup

-1. Download `NotThatSimple.exe`.
+1. Download `NotThatSimple.exe` to Desktop folder to quick access, or anywhere you want.
-2. Make sure SimpMusic is installed via MSIX at the default path.
+2. Make sure SimpMusic is installed via MSIX at the default path (C:\Program Files\WindowsApps\Simpmusic_2.0.0.0_x64__ejp2bhxmz1qq6\bin\).
 If your install path differs, edit the `EXE` variable in the `.bat` source and recompile, or just edit-and-recompile with your own path.
-3. Create a shortcut to `NotThatSimple.exe`, set its icon to `Not That Simple.ico` if desired.
-4. Pin the shortcut to your taskbar/Start menu and use it instead of launching SimpMusic directly.
+3. Pin the app to your taskbar/Start menu and use it instead of launching SimpMusic directly.

 ## Status